tetra-code/cse_y2_notes/Q1/BDP/week5.md

 aggregate vs fold: types are different.
 With aggregate tye type may be different etween A and B, with fold they are all the same type.

+With transformation we create new RDD and with an action we finally compute the RDD (no more RDD)